KingOfCaves/memoryGame/README.md

 ## Background
 >https://www.reddit.com/r/wallpapers/comments/5jf8xa/pixel_art_wallpaper_gallery/
+>
->Not entirely sure who the artist is, but this is where i got the image from
+>Not entirely sure who the artist is, but this is where i got the image from.

 ### Shuffle
 >Shuffle function from http://stackoverflow.com/a/2450976